 There are plenty of other factors you'll need to take into account, so check out our guide to choosing the best online share trading platform for more details.

 You may not realise it but share trading platforms are technically online brokers – only without the personal interaction.
 If you're looking to buy shares online, you can use the table above to compare apps.

-There are a few indirect ways you can buy shares without a broker:
+There are a few ways you can buy shares without a broker:

-Funds.
-You access shares by investing in an exchange-traded fund, managed fund or your superannuation.
+Managed funds.
+You access shares without a broker by investing in a managed fund or your superannuation.
 These are funds that typically hold multiple company stocks which are selected by a fund manager.
 They’re a good option if you’d prefer an expert to help you choose.

 - IPOs.
 Some crowd-funding platforms allow you to buy shares when a company first lists on a stock exchange, called an Initial Public Offering (IPO).

 - Your company.
 Some firms offer their staff company shares as part of their employment contract.
 These are called employee share schemes.